 Welcome to the 1st Fressingfield Scout Group.
 The group has been in existence for over 100 years and is based in the heart of the North Suffolk village of Fressingfield.

 We can be found at the Scout Headquarters, Goodwin Hall, New Street, Fressingfield, IP21 5PG (just behind the Methodist Chapel).
 We draw members in from villages around a ten mile radius and beyond.
 We hope you have great fun and find friendship with us.

 We are a very active group and now have over 100 members ranging from Beavers (aged 6) to leaders (aged, well, a bit more than 6!).
 We meet over four evenings depending on the section you have joined.

-The Group is currently made up of a Beaver Colony, two Cub Packs, two Scout Troops an attached Explorer Unit and an active Network contingent.
+The Group is currently made up of two Beaver Colonies, two Cub Packs, two Scout Troops an attached Explorer Unit and an active Network contingent.
 We have around twenty uniformed and supporting adults who work with the young people and we are supported by an effective Board of Trustees (Executive Committee).
 In addition, we have scouting sections at both Middleton and Yoxford Primary schools, as part of their curriculum.

 Scout Troops and the Explorer Unit attend weekend camps regularly, and have in recent years, visited Wells, Holt, Sussex, Hadrian’s Wall, Thetford and Eaton Vale to name just a few.
 An annual Group Camp brings together all sections for a weekend of outdoor and adventurous activities.

 We use local facilities to enhance the range of activities on offer to our members, we have close links to two local primary schools and use their facilities.
 We also use the climbing wall at Diss and the swimming pool at Stradbroke.

-The Explorer Unit based at Fressingfield have a full on programme with international camps Kenya-2013 & 2016 and Ice & Fire camp Iceland-2014 & 2017, the explorers also take part in the Duke of Edinburgh Award Scheme.
+The Explorer Unit based at Fressingfield have a full-on programme with international camps to Kenya (in 2013, 2016 & 2019) and Ice & Fire Expedition Iceland (in 2014 & 2017), the Explorers also take part in the Duke of Edinburgh Award Scheme.

 The Group Scout Leader is the administrator of the group, with responsibility for all sections, working and communicating with leaders, with help from the Group Executive Committee.
 All leaders/helpers give their time completing voluntarily.